alexerne-git/TransformerSmallDecoder/Documentation/experiments.md

 HASTINGS:
 Good's duke much forth, as I would say take there is.
+...
 ```
 ---

 ### **2. Regularization Techniques**

-Using the following changed parameters (maximum iterations = 600), we just add gradient clipping (max_norm=1) and scheduler.
+Using the following changed parameter (maximum iterations = 600), we just add gradient clipping (max_norm=1) and scheduler.

 **Training and Validation Loss Plot**